-(Feb 14) Two vulnerabilities were discovered in the libraries of the Vorbis audio compression codec, which could result in denial of service or the execution of arbitrary code if a malformed media file is processed.
+(Apr 20) Two vulnerabilities were discovered in LibreOffice’s code to parse MS Word and Structured Storage files, which could result in denial of service and potentially the execution of arbitrary code if a malformed file is opened.

 (Apr 20) Multiple vulnerabilities have been discovered in the image loading library for Simple DirectMedia Layer 2, which could result in denial of service or the execution of arbitrary code if malformed image files are opened.

 (Apr 20) Several issues have been discovered in the MySQL database server.
 The vulnerabilities are addressed by upgrading MySQL to the new upstream version 5.5.60, which includes additional changes.
 Please see the MySQL 5.5 Release Notes and Oracle’s Critical Patch Update advisory for